 - Inexpensive lenses change their maximum aperture as you zoom in and out.
 The best lenses maintain one maximum aperture opening throughout the zoom range.
 They give you a constant, reliable exposure.

-- Always shoot in the “M” Manual exposure mode.
+- Shoot in the “M” Manual exposure mode if you can.
 You were born with a complex visual system that makes automatic exposure corrections within a large dynamic range.
 Your camera is good, but stupid in comparison.
 In AUTO, it will set the exposure based on the average amount of light that it’s metering.
-That may be why the pale face or white costume of your little one is over exposed.
+That may be why the pale face or bright white costume of your little one is over exposed.